-You need to download the binaries for Teiid Embedded [http://teiid.org/Download.html] .
+You need to download the binaries for Teiid [http://teiid.org/Download.html] .
 Note that there are three different artifacts are available for download.

 - 1. Teiid Source contains all the source code for all modules - 2.
-Teiid Binary contains all the binary code for all modules - 3.
-Teiid Embedded Kit contains only required modules and their required 3rd party dependencies
+Teiid Adminshell contains the admin client binary code - 3.
+Teiid Kit contains only required modules and their required 3rd party dependencies

-For this Quick Start, download the Teiid Embedded Kit and extract this tar/zip file to a directory you can access.
+For this Quick Start, download the Teiid Kit and extract this tar/zip file to a directory you can access.

-In the expanded directory, you will find "Teiid-\${version}-embedded.jar", which is the main binary jar file for Teiid Embedded, and the "lib" and "extension" directories containing supporting 3rd party binaries required to execute Teiid Embedded.
+In the expanded directory, you will find "client/teiid-\${version}-client.jar", which is the main client binary jar file for Teiid, and the "lib" and "extension" directories containing binaries either directly or indirectly required to execute Teiid.
 Later sections describe installing these artifacts.